jenjwong/expenseTrackr/README.md

 To streamline Front-End development Expense Trackr uses:

 * [Facebook's Create React App](https://github.com/facebookincubator/create-react-app)
-* [Blueprint](http://blueprintjs.com/), Palantir's [new React-based UI toolkit](https://medium.com/@palantir/scaling-product-design-with-blueprint-25492827bb4a) is used for elegant consistent styling of UI and has a handful of built-in accessibility features.
+* [Blueprint](http://blueprintjs.com/), Palantir's [new React-based UI toolkit](https://medium.com/@palantir/scaling-product-design-with-blueprint-25492827bb4a)for styling UI and has a handful of built-in accessibility features.
-* Redux-Forms is used to minimize form boiler plate code
+* Redux-Forms to minimize form boiler-plate code
-*  Moment.js are Numeral.js for consistent styling of times and numbers
+*  Moment.js and Numeral.js for consistent styling of times and numbers

 ### Server-Side Technologies
 Expense Trackr uses Express and MongoDB server-side.
 Flow of control is implemented using ES6 async await.

 ### Database Design
 Expense Trackr's database has a User and Expense model and uses aggregation for complex queries.
-Expense Trackr implements this relationship with by placing User_id as a foreign key on Expenses, allowing for future feature development of shared expenses.
+Expense Trackr implements this relationship by placing User_id as a foreign key on Expenses, allowing for future feature development of shared expenses.

 ### API Design
 Expense Trackr uses REST-APIs.
 [Click here for a list of semantically named endpoints](https://github.com/jenjwong/expenseTrackr/blob/development/server/routes/index.js)